Exploiting Features and Logits in Heterogeneous Federated Learning: Experiments

-\begin{itemize} \item \textbf{FedHe}\cite{FedHe}: This model focuses on the logits from the clients.
+\begin{itemize} \item \textbf{FedHe} \citep{chan2021fedhe}: This model focuses on the logits from the clients.
 The server aggregates and averages the logits and then sends these updated logits back to the clients.
 The clients train their models based on their private datasets and averaged logits.
-It is a representative method that only uses KD. \item \textbf{FedMD}\cite{FedMD}: This model utilizes logits from a large public dataset for KD.
+It is a representative method that only uses KD. \item \textbf{FedMD} \citep{li2019fedmd}: This model utilizes logits from a large public dataset for KD.
 Since it requires a public dataset to complete the training process, the server possesses approximate 10\% of the training dataset to be the public dataset in this baseline.
-It is a representative method based on utilizing a public dataset and KD. \item \textbf{FedGKT}\cite{GKT}: The clients train small CNN models and periodically send their mid-level features and logits during training processes to the server.
+It is a representative method based on utilizing a public dataset and KD. \item \textbf{FedGKT} \citep{he2020group}: The clients train small CNN models and periodically send their mid-level features and logits during training processes to the server.
 The large CNN model in the server continues with the rest of the training process based on these features and logits.
-It is a representative method with KD and split learning. \item \textbf{HeteroFL}\cite{HeteroFL}: Four models with smaller widths but the same depth are sampled from the largest model (ResNet26).
+It is a representative method with KD and split learning. \item \textbf{HeteroFL} \citep{diao2021heterofl}: Four models with smaller widths but the same depth are sampled from the largest model (ResNet26).
 These five models are deployed in different clients.
 This method aggregates the updated parameters from all models to update the largest model.
 It is a representative method in training with sub-models.
 The model split mode is dynamic ''a1-b1-c1-d1-e1'' because other algorithms are running five heterogeneous models. \end{itemize}

 It is noteworthy that FedGKT and HeteroFL are evaluated on the server side, which are the performances of ResNet50 and ResNet26.
 Other methods (including Felo and Velo) evaluate the performance of all clients, which are the averaged performances of different client architectures.
+Other hyper-parameters are the default settings in the source code of HeteroFL.

 In the following, we will first compare the model accuracy on CIFAR-10 and CINIC-10 under the iid and non-iid settings.
-Then, we evaluate the accuracy of FedAvg\cite{FedAvg} in the homogeneous environment, which shows the powerful performance of Felo and Velo.
+Then, we evaluate the accuracy of FedAvg \citep{mcmahan2017communication} in the homogeneous environment, which shows the powerful performance of Felo and Velo.
+Experiment results are averaged from three random seeds.